sana400/nfl-rushing-yards-analysis/README.md

 # nfl-rushing-yards-analysis
 A collection of various graphs, do files and data sets tracking various statistics of NFL quarterback players in their 2020 season as well as Big Ten teams.

+# Where to start?
+Data files for creating graphs can be found as .dta files and as a spreadsheet.
+Spreadsheet can be imported into STATA while .dta files can be used right away.
+Do-files require their respective data sets to run.

+# Variations on a do...
+Images of graphs created using data and do files are provided as examples.
+Data can be interpreted and adjusted in the do.
+Data templates can also be adjusted for more recent seasons.